RMI/etoolbox/docs/etb_and_r.rst

     # write ``result_df`` to ``output_file`` parquet in the ``202504270143``
     # model run directory on Azure
-    cloud$write_patio_econ_results(result_df, "202504270143", "output_file")
+    cloud$write_patio_econ_results(result_df, "202504270143", "output_file.parquet")

     # list all available results on Azure
     cloud$cloud_list("patio-results")

 Using eToolBox to read PUDL data
 ================================
 Details about available functions for use with PUDL can be found in the API reference :mod:`.pudl`.

 .. code-block:: R